Opening Day Balance Sheet – Capital

 The opening balance is simply the balance that was there before the first day of the financial projection.
 Consequently if the capital is introduced after the first day it will show as new capital in the appropriate year.
 It is important to realize that opening capital is not included in both places as this results in double counting.

 The date on which the financial projection starts is entirely a matter of personal choice.
 Usually it is better to have the projection start date consistent with the start of a financial year.

 Established Business Plan

 For an established business, there will normally be a capital opening balance (assuming the business has raised finance before).
 The value of this opening balance can be found on the latest available balance sheet.
 The figure to use is the total of the amounts shown under the headings capital, share capital, stock, preference capital or any other capital related heading.

 Startup Business Plan

 For a startup business, we recommend the use of the startup costs calculator which produces an opening balance sheet for inclusion in the financial projections template.

-The figure to use for the capital opening balance is the capital value shown under the heading opening balance sheet in the calculator.
+The amount to use for the capital opening balance is the value shown under the calculator heading opening balance sheet.
 This is effectively the amount of capital the business has when it starts trading, and forms part of the startup funding together with the opening debt finance and accounts payable.

-Having entered the capital opening balance, the template calculates the capital at the end of each subsequent year by taking the opening capital and adding any new capital raised during the year shown in the cash flow statement,
+Having entered the beginning capital balance, the template calculates the capital at the end of each subsequent year by taking the beginning balance and adding any new capital raised during the year shown in the cash flow statement,

 What’s the Next Step?